shawn-nyk/tp/docs/DeveloperGuide.md

 <p align="center"><img src="images/ExecuteSwitchMeCommandSequenceDiagram.png" width="75%" height="75%"/></p>

-This is how the `CommandUtil#getCommandResult()` method works upon execution:
+This is how the `CommandUtil#getCommandResult(...)` method works upon execution:
 1. The current tab that the user is viewing is obtained via the `Model#getTabName()` method.
 2. The input tab will be check against the current tab. <br/>
  2a.
-If both the tabs are the same, a `CommandResult` with a same tab message is return.
+If both the tabs are the same, a `CommandResult` with a same tab message is return. <br/>
  2b.
-If both the tabs are different, we will change the tab to the input's tab name via `Model#setTabName()`.
+If both the tabs are different, we will change the tab to the input's tab name via `Model#setTabName(...)`.
 A `CommandResult` with a success message is return.

 <p align="center">The process of how <code>getCommandResult</code>.</p>